RamonKea-inh/BuyMyHouseMortgageApp/BuyMyHouseMortgageApp/readme.md

 # BuyMyHouseMortgageApp

 ## Overview
 **BuyMyHouseMortgageApp** is an Azure Functions application designed to streamline the mortgage application process.
-It integrates with email services (e.g., SendGrid) for notifications and uses a Table Storage database for managing mortgage application and house data.
+It uses a email message queue that triggers a function that calls email service SendGrid for notifications and uses a Table Storage database for managing mortgage application and house data.
 A blob storage is used to store the images of the houses.

 ## Prerequisites